 Perth Road Nature Garden

 Perth Road Nature Garden is part of the Lea Bridge Area Framework in Waltham Forest.
-This area-based program aims to create a more climate-resilient environment across various sites by providing educational resources and establishing new green spaces for the entire community to enjoy.
-Through this project, we aim to support local biodiversity and encourage neighborhood stewardship and care
+The project aims to create a more climate-resilient environment, provide educational resources, and establish a new green space for the entire community to enjoy.
+The garden seeks to maximize social value, support local biodiversity, and foster neighbourhood stewardship and care.

 The engagement of schools in the design, development, and delivery of public realm and greening schemes has significantly informed a series of projects in Waltham Forest.
 By prioritising the needs of multiple species, we have developed processes that expand children’s understanding of their interconnectedness with the surrounding environment.